Gargi (film): Critical response

 Gargi received positive reviews from critics who praised the cast performances, script, direction, and social message.

 The Times of India rated the film 4 out of 5 stars and wrote, "A superbly shot, hard-hitting drama that unfolds more like a tense thriller, Gautham Ramachandran's Gargi is an essential film in this #MeToo era."
 The Indian Express also rated the film 4 out of 5 stars and wrote, "Sai Pallavi and Kaali Venkat bring their best to a challenging drama about crime, punishment and justice system."
 Praising Sai Pallavi's performance, The Hindu wrote, "This is probably Sai Pallavi's best performance till date...
 It's a wholesome performance that few actresses have given in recent times."
 Cinema Express rated the film 4.5 out of 5 stars and stated that "Nevertheless, these are minor misgivings in this film about many underdogs.
 Gargi stands by many such people.
 It stands by its trans woman judge, who is at the receiving end of sly digs.
 It stands by its stuttering amateur lawyer, who, when stressed, struggles to make an argument.
 And above all, it stands by its women.
 You see this never more than when the film doesn’t end with Gargi seeing her father’s case through to a resolution.
 It ends with her own transformation."

 However, India Today critic stated that "Gargi is also technically strong "and gave 3.5 stars out of 5.
-Priyanka Sundar of Firstpost erote that "The film doesn’t fall into the trap of taking sides and this purely a result of sensitive and smart writing.".Pinkvilla critic noted that " 'Gargi' is so purposive and sincere that even seemingly dry lines spoken in the courtroom hit hard." and gave 3 out of 5 rating.
+Priyanka Sundar of Firstpost wrote that "The film doesn’t fall into the trap of taking sides and this purely a result of sensitive and smart writing.".Pinkvilla critic noted that " 'Gargi' is so purposive and sincere that even seemingly dry lines spoken in the courtroom hit hard." and gave 3 out of 5 rating.